Our thanks to all those who supported Team SPELD NZ in the Southern Cross Round the Bays 2026!

 • How to best advocate for your child at school.

-SPELD NZ Teacher Serena Driver and SPELD NZ Executive Officer Jeremy also answer questions at the end.
+SPELD NZ Teacher Serena Driver and SPELD NZ Executive Officer Jeremy answer questions at the end.

 SPELD NZ AGM 2022